 Car stereo controls are not designed to be operated by the driver while the vehicle is in motion.
 They are often small and poorly labeled.
 If you allow yourself to become involved in adjusting the stereo, there is a good chance it will take up more time and mental effort than you initially expected.
 Stay safe, don’t go there in the first place.

 Keep the volume low

-Whether listening to music is beneficial or detrimental to driving ability has been a topic of much study.
-While the jury is still out on this matter, there is industry-wide agreement that aggressively loud music will impede a person’s driving ability.
+Whether listening to music is beneficial or detrimental to driving ability has been a topic of many studies.
+While the jury is still out on this matter, there is an industry-wide agreement that aggressively loud music will impede a person’s driving ability.
 If the music in your car is too loud, you may not be able to hear important events on the roadway around your vehicle.
 You may not notice another motorist sounding their horn, the sound of an approaching engine or the whistle of a train about to pass through a railroad crossing.

-Always set the volume of your music at a level which still allows you to gather auditory information about the roadway environment while driving.
+Always set the volume of your music at a level that still allows you to gather auditory information about the roadway environment while driving.
 It is wise to do this before beginning your journey, though, you may also need to adjust the radio while in transit if a particularly loud or distracting song comes on.